Restaurant Server Minimum Wage: 3 Key Takeaways

 Resources for reporting wage theft

-- U.S. Department of Labor (DOL): The DOL has a Wage and Hour Division where employees can file complaints regarding wage theft or violations of the FLSA, including tips that are not properly distributed.
+- U.S. Department of Labor (DOL): The DOL has a Wage and Hour Division where employees can file complaints.

 See also: What Is the Minimum Age To Work as a Restaurant Server?

-Final Thoughts on the Minimum Wage for Restaurant Servers
+Final Thoughts on Restaurant Server Minimum Wage and Compliance

 Staying informed about these rules not only helps employees make better career choices but also supports employers in creating compliant and fair workplaces.